roosterhack/autarc-explorations/README.md

 - Use helper text and tooltips to guide users through required inputs
 - Implement stronger inline validation and feedback messages
 - Add a toast or confirmation message when a radiator is successfully added
+- More user feedback, for example, when user clicks on the disabled button, there could be a subtle animation and a tooltip to explain why the button is disabled.

 ### 📝 Icon Note